kajbr88/Food-Delivery-App-Uber-Eats-Flutter-Firebase-/README.md

 # Food Delivery App: Uber Eats Clone (Flutter & Firebase)

 This repository contains the Flutter source code for a food delivery application, inspired by Uber Eats.
-This project is developed while following the "Food Delivery App : Uber Eats (Flutter & Firebase) (Restaurant, User & Delivery Partner App)" course by Sanjay Kumar Das on Udemy.
+This project is developed while following the "Food Delivery App : Uber Eats (Flutter & Firebase)" course by Sanjay Kumar Das on Udemy.

 ## Project Overview